baylonp/Tyre-Anomaly-Detection/README.md

 ## Final run: let's study the results

 I will show you now the different results we had with the various dataset.
-We tested the model resulted fromthe training on these 4 dataset with a test batch of pictures: 10 GOOD and 10 Defective
+We tested the model resulted from the training on these 4 dataset with a test batch of pictures: 10 GOOD and 10 DEFECTIVE downloaded from the internet (of course, not part of the datasets)

 - Dataset N.1 = Pictures dataset downloaded from internet
 - Dataset N.2 = Pictures dataset downloaded from internet **with contour on**